platformsh/platformsh-docs/src/administration/users.md

 > **Important!**
 >
-> After a new user is added to an environment, it needs to be rebuilt.
-Rebuilds are triggered when you push a new commit to the environment in question.
-To be able to rebuild without new code changes you can issue the command `git commit --allow-empty -m'rebuild' && git push` to create an empty commit and "force" rebuilding the environment.
+> After a user is added to (or deleted from) an environment, it will be automatically redeployed, after which the new permissions will be fully updated.
 >
-> When the environment rebuild is complete, allow a minute for the routes to update fully and for the new user to be able to use SSH access.
+> When adding users at the **project level**, however, redeployments do not occur automatically, and you will need to trigger a redeployments to update those settings for each environment using the CLI command `platform redeploy`.
+Otherwise, user access will not be updated on those environments until after the next build and deploy commit.

 ------------------------------------------------------------------------